 Azores Airlines Flight Delay and Cancellation Compensation

-Dealing with flight issues can be quite upsetting.
-However, the positive thing is that the European Union has laws to support travelers when things don’t go as planned.
-If you’re traveling by air in the EU, it’s smart to know about these regulations.
+Coping with flight issues can be really frustrating.
+However, the positive thing is that the European Union has laws to support travelers when things get messed up.
+If you’re taking a plane in the EU, it’s wise to understand these regulations.
 They can help you out if your flight goes off course.

-Understanding your rights can make managing travel complications much easier.
-While it won’t get you to your destination quicker, it can make you more relaxed when things get disrupted.
+Being aware of your options can make managing travel issues less stressful.
+While it won’t make your flight go any faster, it can reduce your anxiety when things get disrupted.

 Passenger Rights under EU Regulation 261/2004